atul-mernstack/book-api/README.md

     Delete a book

 # Run App
 1. Run the command "npm start" in terminal(where server.js is located).

 # Deployment
+1. Buy a domain and vmware (ubuntu os) on google cloud .
+2. Colne the git repo, install required dependencies and start node js server
+3. Install nginx for respond to network requests.
+4. Configure nginx config.